elan-ev/opencast-studio/README.md

 ## Branches

 - `master` is the main development branch and targets the `develop` branch Opencast version (currently Opencast 9).
 New releases are mainly released from `master`.
-- `production` is updates whenever a new release is published and always points to the latest release.
+- `master` is updated whenever a new release is published and always points to the latest release.
 This branch is automatically deployed to `studio.opencast.org`.
-- `opencast-8` is a maintenance branch that targets Opencast 8.
-Only bug fixes are backported.